’90s No. 1s Revisited: “How Do U Want It” / “California Love”

 “How Do U Want It” / “California Love” was 2Pac’s first and only No. 1 hit.
 He’d first charted in 1993 with back-to-back crossover releases, “I Get Around” and “Keep Ya Head Up,” which peaked at Nos.
 11 and 12 respectively.
 Both featured samples from familiar recordings released in the ’70s and ’80s, a common technique in ’90s Hip-Hop .
 After those two hits, he’d reach the Hot 100 five more times before “How Do U Want It” / “California Love,” the biggest of these hits being the No. 9-peaking “Dear Mama” / “Old School” in 1995.
 “How Do U Want It” / “California Love” reached No. 1 on the July 13, 1996, issue of Billboard, exactly two months before 2Pac died in a Las Vegas hospital from wounds he’d sustained in a drive-by shooting a week earlier.
 He was 25.
 His unsolved assassination remains a topic of interest and speculation today; a widely panned biopic called All Eyez On Me, about the rapper and his death, was released as recently as June 2017.
 Following his death, 13 more tracks with 2Pac as a lead or featured artist would enter the Hot 100, the latest, as of this writing, being 2008’s “Playa Cards Right” by Keyshia Cole f/ 2Pac, which reached No. 63.

 “How Do U Want It” features K-Ci & JoJo, two of the four members of Jodeci, an R&B quartet from North Carolina.
 Jodeci was very popular in the first half of the ’90s and had 12 hits during this time, the biggest being their MTV Unplugged cover of Stevie Wonder’s “Lately” (peak: 4) in 1993, but our favorite being “Cry For You” (peak: 15) in 1994.
-In 1995, member K-Ci Hailey had a solo hit with a remake of Bobby Womack’s “If You Think You’re Lonely Now,” which reached No. 17 in 1995.
+In 1995, member K-Ci Hailey had a solo hit with a remake of Bobby Womack’s “If You Think You’re Lonely Now,” which reached No. 17.
 Then, as a duo, K-Ci and JoJo found great mainstream success throughout the latter half of the ’90s, charting nine times.
 In addition to scoring a No. 1 with 2Pac, they returned to the summit as leads on the 1998 chart-topper “All My Life,” and then ascended to No. 2 in 1999 with “Tell Me It’s Real,” both of which are beautiful ballads that showcase the pair’s vocal prowess.
 K-Ci & JoJo last charted in 2001 with “Crazy” (peak: 11).

 “California Love,” arguably the more enduring of the Double A-sided tracks, features Dr. Dre, who by this point was an established A-list producer and rapper best known for his work with Snoop Doggy Dogg.
 For all of Dr. Dre’s accomplishments before and after 1996, he has never had a No. 1 single as a lead artist, nor a No. 1 album.
 He’s peaked as high as No. 2 on both those tallies, and has been a featured artist on three No. 1 hits: “California Love,” Blackstreet’s “No Diggity” (1996) and Eminem’s “Crack A Bottle” (2009).
 “California Love” also features vocals in the chorus by Roger Troutman, whose biggest credited hit was 1987’s “I Want To Be Your Man.”
 Troutman was shot dead in in Dayton, Ohio, in 1999 at age 47.